 Kara Jenkinson Head of Marketing t: 020 8783 3800 e: email@example.com

 The technology industry is one that never stands still, but the cyber and security space specifically are even more fast paced than most other sectors of the industry.
 This in many cases can be attributed to the fact that the activities of cyber criminals are squarely focused on breaching enterprise security defences, because this is how they generate their income.
-Put simply your business is their primary target.
+Put simply your users and your business is their primary target.

 The pressures on IT operations, compliance and security posture are immense.
 Organisations constantly have to navigate the complexities of industry jargon and trends to keep abreast of the latest offerings and figure out the best fit for their business.
 This can be a full-time job in itself.
 But if IT is not your core business, then why should you burden yourself with managing it yourself?